NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 				// if ch == null character(i.e. '\0') exit the loop

-				// if ch is an invalid character return E_INVALID;
+				// if ch is an invalid character return E_NOTPERMITTED;
 				// (check this using checkIfInvalidCharacter() function)
 			}
 			// copy record[i] to recordValues[i].sVal